eclipse-cdt/cdt/NewAndNoteworthy/CDT-11.3.md

 # API Changes, current and planned

+## New API to create terminal that blocks updating title from ANSI escape sequence

+When calling `ITerminalService.openConsole(Map<String, Object> properties, Done done)` the `properties` understands a new key that allows the option to disable updating titles from ASNI Escape Sequences.
+By setting `ITerminalsConnectorConstants.PROP_TITLE_DISABLE_ANSI_TITLE` to `true` the title of the tab terminal will not be affected by ANSI escape sequences.

+## Breaking API changes

 Please see [CHANGELOG-API](CHANGELOG-API.md) for details on the breaking API changes in this release as well as future planned API changes.

 # Noteworthy Issues and Pull Requests